Working with Kaldi's IO¶

 |

-to test whether the reader contains a given key.
+It uses in to test whether the reader contains a given key.

 34 35 | np.testing.assert_array_equal(reader['foo'].numpy(), m)